-It is important to note that Campeche is both the name of the state and the city.
-In this article, Campeche refers to Campeche city.
+It is important to note that Campeche is both the name of the state and the city that is the capital of Campeche state.
+In this Campeche travel guide, Campeche refers to Campeche city.

 Campeche state is the least-visited state in the tri-state Yucatan peninsula.
 Now is a great time to visit before word gets out, and prices and crowds increase!

 This article has been written by a British Travel Writer based in the nearby city of Merida, Mexico.
 I have been to Campeche countless times and have gotten to know the city pretty well.

 Few international travelers have heard of Campeche but it is of significant importance in Mexican history.
 Records indicate that ancient civilizations have occupied this land from as early as 3000 BC, before the days of the Ancient Maya.